AngangGuo/blog/content/posts/2024/Notes - Allen&Heath QU-24.md

 ### What's the channel for computer?
 * Channel 15 is for computer audio.
-* Make sure to press number#1 selector on Nexxtech 3 way audio selector to switch to channel 15
+* Make sure to press number#1 selector on `Nexxtech 3 Way Audio Selector` to switch to channel 15

 ![church nexxtech port 1](/images/2025/qu-24-nexxtech-1.JPG)